-- that a Medication Guide and Warning Card summarizing the symptoms of the abacavir hypersensitivity reaction and other product information will be dispensed by the pharmacist with each new prescription and refill of ZIAGEN, and encourage the patient to read the Medication Guide and Warning Card every time to obtain any new information that may be present about ZIAGEN.
-(The complete text of the Medication Guide is reprinted at the end of this document.)
+- that a Medication Guide and Warning Card summarizing the symptoms of the abacavir hypersensitivity reaction and other product information will be dispensed by the pharmacist with each new prescription and refill of ZIAGEN, and instruct the patient to read the Medication Guide and Warning Card every time to obtain any new information that may be present about ZIAGEN.
+The complete text of the Medication Guide is reprinted at the end of this document.

 - to carry the Warning Card with them.

-- how to identify a hypersensitivity reaction [see Medication Guide].
+- how to identify a hypersensitivity reaction [see WARNINGS AND PRECAUTIONS, Medication Guide].

-- that if they develop symptoms consistent with a hypersensitivity reaction they should call their doctor right away to determine if they should stop taking ZIAGEN.
+- that if they develop symptoms consistent with a hypersensitivity reaction they should call their healthcare provider right away to determine if they should stop taking ZIAGEN.